Looking for a local, pick-your-own farm in Western Maine? Scroll down this page and you will see the U-Pick farms in Western Maine,

 posting is under construction.

-information.
+use natural practices, but are not yet certified Organic.
+Payment: Cash, only.
 We are a no spray farm.
-No pesticides, herbicides. or
+No pesticides, herbicides. or fungicides are

 located on 4 beautiful acres in the Western foothills of Maine.
 Pick your

 own or pre-picked.
 Order in advance.
 Can Accommodate Bus Tours.